-TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, information is subject to the confidentiality requirements of VAWA.
+Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
+This includes the time for collecting, reviewing, and reporting the data.
+The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
+The information is subject to the confidentiality requirements of VAWA.
 This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.